bgruenba/bgruenba/README.md

 # Welcome to My GitHub!

 ## Hi there!
-I'm Bruce Gruenbaum – an Innovative Software Development Leader 🔧💡
+I'm Bruce Gruenbaum – an innovative software development leader 🔧💡

 Welcome to my corner of GitHub, where cutting-edge technology and creative problem-solving converge!